crotwell/TauP/src/doc/sphinx/source/distances.rst

 If we give event location via :code:`--evt` and azimuth via :code:`--az`, then the resulting station location will be calculated.
 The reverse, giving station location via :code:`--sta` and back azimuth via :code:`--baz` will calculate the event location.
-Both cases with use purely spherical calculations unless the :code:`--geodetic` argument is given, in which case these are calculated via geographiclib, :cite:t:`Karney2013`.
+Both cases with use spherical, geocentric or goedetic calculations depending on which parameters of the :code:`--geodist` argument are given.
+Spherical is the default.

 For debugging purposes, the :code:`--allindex` and :code:`--rayparamidx` will show the calculation at the model sampling, for all or one ray by